cloudfoundry/docs-bosh/content/cli-v2.md

     Interpolates variables into a manifest sending result to stdout.
 [Operation files](cli-ops-files.md) and [variables](cli-int.md) can be provided to adjust and fill in manifest before doing a deploy.

-    `--path` flag can be used to extract portion of a YAML document.
+    `--path` retrieve a section of a YAML document.

     ```shell
     bosh int bosh-deployment/bosh.yml \